Christine Sinclair: Federation conflicts, sixth World Cup, and retirement (2022–2023)

+On October 20, Sinclair announced that she would retire from international soccer in December 2023.
+She subsequently revealed that she "was going to walk off and not say a word and just be done" after the Olympic qualifiers, but following the federation scheduling four friendlies in Montreal, Halifax, Victoria and Vancouver, she was persuaded to play in what was widely described as a "farewell tour."
+Sinclair played in her final international match on December 5, a 1–0 victory in a friendly versus Australia, held at BC Place in Vancouver.
+In recognition of her achievements, the stadium was renamed "Christine Sinclair Place" for the day.
+Sinclair started the match, and was involved in Quinn's game-winning goal.
+She was substituted in favour of Sophie Schmidt, also making her final international appearance, in the 58th minute.
+The match was attended by 48,112 people, a record audience for a women's friendly in Canada.
+At the time of her retirement, Sinclair's 331 international caps was the second-most of all time, behind only American Kristine Lilly.

 Personal life

+Described as a highly private individual, Sinclair is known for largely avoiding discussions of her personal life outside of certain causes.
+Since 2017, she has been active in fundraising for research and treatment of multiple sclerosis, which her mother suffered from.
+Her mother's death in February 2022 prompted Sinclair to write Playing the Long Game: A Memoir, her first extensive account of her life and career.

-In 2012, Sinclair received the Diamond Jubilee Medal and was named Athlete of the Year by Sportsnet.
-In 2013, she was inducted into Canada's Walk of Fame and received an honorary degree from Simon Fraser University.
+Among other honours received in her career, Sinclair was inducted into Canada's Walk of Fame in 2013.
+She received an honorary degree from Simon Fraser University later in the same year.
 In 2015, Sinclair, along with teammate Kadeisha Buchanan, was featured on a Canadian postage stamp commemorating the 2015 Women's World Cup hosted by Canada.
 On June 30, 2017, she was appointed an Officer of the Order of Canada, the second-highest award a civilian can receive, with investiture of the award on January 24, 2018.
 Of the honour she said, "I am a very, very proud Canadian, I am proud of where I am from, and to be recognized in this nature is surreal.
 It's not something you can dream about happening to you.
 I can dream of winning a World Cup or an Olympic gold medal, and that's my job, but to have your country recognize you – I don't even know what to say."